|FOR SALE & GALLERY||RADIOLA INFO||WHAT'S NEW||RESOURCES|

 Professional restoration, if it's worth restoring, let's do it right:

-clean chassis, does not need to gleam or brand look new, just clean it up,
+1. A clean chassis, does not need to gleam or look brand new, just clean it up, remove

 3. Make sure you use parts of the right value.
 Some parts may be substituted with other values or multiple parts series or paralleled to obtain the proper value, but don't use a 25 watt resistor when only a 2 watt is called for.
 Such practice looks ugly and takes up space.